Master plant: Aloe barbadensis (P.)Mill.

 GMO-free soybean oil is used as extraction (mazeration) oil.

-Aloe Vera is used for medical and cosmetic purposes, as well as a dietary supplement.
+Aloe Vera is used for cosmetic purposes.
 The gel or the juice of the plant are more commonly applied.

 External applications are with abscesses, acne, athlete's foot, neurodermatitis, herpes, badly healing wounds, eczema, dandruff, and hair loss.
-Aloe Vera is also used pain relieve of small burns or problems of neurodermatitis; Other areas of applications are arthritis, gout, sciata, rheumatism; for problems of the stomach, the kidney and the pancreas; arteriosclerosis and angina pectoris
+Aloe Vera is also used pain relieve of small burns or problems of neurodermatitis; Other areas of applications are arthritis, gout, sciata and rheumatism.